Our Members Asked:

 Yes, turmeric can contain a significant amount of oxalate, which can form calcium oxalate kidney stones (the most common type of kidney stone).
-However, some curcumin products (which are derived from turmeric) are believed to contain very little, if any, oxalates.
-For details, see the "Concerns and Cautions" section of Turmeric/Curcumin Supplements Review >>
+However, some curcumin products (which are extracts of turmeric) contain little to no oxalate.
+Find out which curcumin products are low in oxalate and get more details in the Concerns and Cautions section of Turmeric/Curcumin Supplements Review.

 Join today to unlock all member benefits including full access to all CL Answers and over 1,300 reviews.Join Now

 Already a member?
 Sign In Here.

 Join now to add comments and get all member benefits, including over 1,300 reviews.Join Now